ABPMultimediaUA/ex_absfact/README.md

 This code is an application example of the _Abstract Factory Pattern_[1].
 It shows a simple maze game with different types of enemies and walls.
 These different types are created using an Abstract Factory.

+## Explanation

+This example is used during Computer Games lessons at the University of Alicante.
+You may want to check out the [associated C++ lesson video (in Spanish)](https://youtu.be/FFM9cQ2bwA0).

 ## Compilation requisites

 In order to compile this code you require: